 Your experience in this class is important to me.
 I welcome individuals of all backgrounds, beliefs, ethnicities, genders, gender identities, gender expressions, races, national origins, religious affiliations, sexual orientations, ages, abilities, and other visible and nonvisible differences.
-Please know that I will gladly honor your request to address you by an alternate name or gender pronoun.
+Please know that I will gladly honor your request to address you by an alternate name or gender pronoun than what is listed on campus documents.
 All members of this class are expected to contribute to a welcoming, respectful, and inclusive environment for every other member of this class.
+If this is not respected you will be asked to leave immediately.